Richard Goodwin Keats: Evacuation of La Romana's division

-An inspection of the defences with La Roman showed the town could not be held against an advancing French army and it was determined to immediately evacuate the men.
+An inspection of the defences with La Romana showed the town could not be held against an advancing French army and it was determined to immediately evacuate the men.
 Transferring his flag to the small sloop Hound, Keats entered the harbour to supervise operations.
 Fifty seven local vessels were seized and rigged to transport the troops, with Keats undertaking to return the vessels when no longer required for his purposes.
 Each boat was manned by six crew from the British war ships.
 As the convoy was leaving Nyborg a further regiment arrived from another part of the coast under the protection of the gun-brig Snipe which had been detached for that purpose.
 A regiment of cavalry failed to join and the plans of two regiments of infantry stationed near Copenhagen were foiled by a spy and the regiments surrounded.
 On 13 August, the troops evacuated from Nyborg joined 2,000 more who had independently crossed to Langeland via Tassinge to the south and overpowered the local Danish regiment, so there were now more than 9,000 men temporarily camped on the island.

 The majority of vessels at Keats's disposal were not capable of sailing to England, let alone Spain.
 Transports and victuallers were said to be on the way, but time was of the essence.
 The French had assembled a significant force in Jutland and were preparing to cross to Funen to launch an attack on Langeland.
 Gun boat activity could be heard in the night.
 Keats had cut a number of small escort ships from passing convoys and had taken command of the 44-gun frigate/store ship Gorgon to add to his transport capacity and determined to move the troops to a safe haven.
 Sweden being the only friendly nation within reach, the destination was Gothenburg, up to a week's sailing away across an open sea where they would be liable to predation.
 The small boats were all given numbered and lettered designations to identify their 'mother ship' eg.;S1–S22 for Superb, provided with signals, a navigator and crew.
 On 23 August orders were given to embark.
 They arrived off Gothenburg on 27 August.